Nathaniel Burwell (burgess)

 Nathaniel Burwell (circa 1680 – 1721) was a Virginia planter who twice served in the House of Burgesses, first representing Jamestown and later Gloucester County.

 Early life

 The eldest son of Lewis Burwell II and his wife, the former Abigail Smith, was baptized on October 14, 1680.
 His parents were of the First Families of Virginia and operated large plantations (increasingly using enslaved labor) as well as had considerable political power.
 His brothers James Burwell and Lewis Burwell III also served in the House of Burgesses.
-Their sisters including Elizabeth (1677-1734) who married planter and eventually Speaker Benjamin Harrison of Berkeley plantation in Charles City County, Lucy (1683--1716) who married Edmund Berkeley of the Council of State, Martha (1685-afer 1710) who married Burgess Henry Armistead after arousing the passions of Governor Francis Nicholson, and another Martha (1703-1738) who married Burgess John Martin of Clifton in Caroline County.
+Their sisters including Elizabeth (1677-1734) who married planter and eventually Speaker Benjamin Harrison of Berkeley plantation in Charles City County, Lucy (1683–1716) who married Edmund Berkeley of the Council of State, Martha (1685-after 1710) who married Burgess Henry Armistead after arousing the passions of Governor Francis Nicholson, and another Martha (1703-1738) who married Burgess John Martin of Clifton in Caroline County.